CryptoABS/cryptoabs-token/test/README.md

     - [x] `transfer`: payee should transfer success when contract non paused
     - [x] `transfer`: payee should transfer fail when contract paused
     - [x] `transfer`: over token limit should fail
+    - [x] `approve`: allow another payee to withdraw from origin payee account
+    - [x] `allowance`: returns the amount which another payee is still allowed to withdraw from origin payee
-    - [ ] `transferFrom`: payee transfer tokens from one address to another
+    - [x] `transferFrom`: payee transfer tokens from one address to another
 - owner pause contract
     - [x] `ownerPauseContract`: should pause contract success
     - [x] `ownerResumeContract`: should resume contract success